vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 course with female, 186.
 Slavery, 180-187; abolished in British

-Donninions in 1833, 180; an insti tution in all anoiont countries, 180; in England and America, 180; in the Rgveda and Vedio literature
+Donninions in 1833, 180; an insti tution in all anoiont countries, 180; in England and America, 180; in the Rgveda and Vedic literature

 181-182 ; Kautilya 0o, 183-184.
 Sloop, 800-801 ; five persons famed